"12188. Robinson

 "Bird's-Eye View of Aberdeen, Wash." including masted ships & the lumber

-yards they serviced, unused color post card numbered 693, minor corner
+yards they serviced; unused post card numbered 693, faint caption-corner

 "Birling, the art of spinning / a floating log." well done home-made (and,